-The files relating to requests for entry on the Office's list of professional representatives or designs list, including all decisions taken therein, are not open to public inspection because the files do not relate to EUTM or RCD proceedings as such (see the Guidelines, Part A, General rules, Section 5, Professional representation, paragraph 2.3.5).
+The files relating to requests for entry on the Office's list of professional representatives or designs list, including all decisions taken therein, are not open to public inspection because the files do not relate to EUTM or RCD proceedings as such (see the Guidelines, Part A, General rules, Section 5, Parties to the proceedings and professional representation, paragraph 4.3.5).

-In principle, documents of a personal nature such as passports or other identification documents, which are submitted in particular as evidence in relation to requests for transfer, evidence of 'health data', which is submitted in particular as evidence in relation to restitutio in integrum or as supporting evidence for extension requests, and bank account extracts, which may, for example, be attached to applications and requests as evidence of fee payment, because of their inherent personal nature, confidentiality vis à vis any third parties is justified, and, in principle, overrides any third-party interest.
+In principle, documents of a personal nature such as passports or other identification documents, which are submitted in particular as evidence in relation to requests for transfer, evidence of 'health data', which is submitted in particular as evidence in relation to restitutio in integrum or as supporting evidence for extension requests, and bank account extracts, which may, for example, be attached to applications and requests as evidence of fee payment, because of their inherent personal nature, confidentiality vis-à-vis any third parties is justified, and, in principle, overrides any third-party interest.